shivaneshlal/moodle-block_mycourse/README.md

 # My Course #

-This plugin block is a redesign of the Moodle course overview block.
-It organizes courses into corresponding years based on the course start date.
+This plugin block organizes courses into corresponding years based on the course start date and displays courses by year in tabs.

-In the new release, we introduce new settings that allow users to choose whether to display the course image and category information.
-The settings are configurable and can be toggled on or off as per user preference.
-This enhances the user's ability to customize their view.
+In the new release, we introduce new settings that allow users to choose whether to display the course image and category information - course progress is also available for students view (provided "Completion tracking" option is turned on in the course settings).
+The settings are configurable and can be toggled on or off by the site admins.

 ## TODO:
 1. Navigate to `Site Administration > Plugins > Blocks > My Course`.